AZ asks: What is long term care insurance and how does it work?

 It’s very important to keep in mind that health care costs tend to rise, so you must make sure that your policy has inflation protection.
-Without inflation protection your policy may not pay enough when you need it.
-Secondly, a nonforeiture clause is important as it will ensure that your long term care insurance will pay for your care when you stop paying the monthly premiums.
+Without inflation protection, your policy may not pay enough when you need it.
+Secondly, a nonforfeiture clause is important as it will ensure that your long term care insurance will pay for your care when you stop paying the monthly premiums.

 AZ asks: Will disability insurance cover my long term care?